Pia Wurtzbach: Early attempts at Binibining Pilipinas

-Binibining Pilipinas 2014
+Wurtzbach notably won the Miss Universe Philippines title on her third attempt.
+Prior to this, she first entered the Binibining Pilipinas pageant in 2013 where she was the first runner-up.
+She also won the Miss San Miguel Zero Fit and Sexy Body awards in the same year.

-She joined the Binibining Pilipinas 2014, but only placed in the top 15 alongside the Miss Philippine Airlines and She's So Jag awards.
-A controversy erupted when she failed to win any title following her question-and-answer portion.
-She was asked a question in Tagalog by a Filipino judge, Senator Sonny Angara, which she answered in Tagalog.
-Online commentators wondered if the question and answer in Tagalog cost her points from the international judges and, therefore, any title that year.
-Mary Jean Lastimosa won the said pageant.
+She then entered the Binibining Pilipinas pageant again in 2014 and finished at top 15.
+Pundits believe that her performance at the question and answer portion of the pageant, where she was asked by judge Senator Sonny Angara in Tagalog, which she also answered in Tagalog, affected her overall performance.
+She won Miss Philippine Airlines and She's So Jag awards.

 Binibining Pilipinas 2015

-On her third attempt for the title in 2015, she won the highest title, Miss Universe Philippines, alongside the Miss Cream Silk awards and went on to compete in the Miss Universe 2015 Pageant.
+On her third attempt for the title in 2015, Wurtzbach won Miss Universe Philippines, alongside the Miss Cream Silk awards and went on to compete in the Miss Universe 2015 Pageant.
 During the question and answer portion of the pageant she was asked by then-Camarines Sur Representative Leni Robredo: "Social media is now a very powerful tool on communication.
 Can you tell us your thoughts about internet censorship?"
 She answered:

-On April 17, 2016, Wurtzbach crowned Maxine Medina as her successor at the Binibining Pilipinas 2016 pageant held at the Smart Araneta Coliseum in Quezon City, Philippines.
+On April 17, 2016, Wurtzbach crowned Maxine Medina as her successor at Binibining Pilipinas 2016 held at the Smart Araneta Coliseum in Quezon City, Philippines.